mui/material-ui/docs/pages/blog/2023-discord-announcement.md

 3. **Networking and collaboration opportunities**:
    We want this to be a safe place where you can join, have fun, and meet new people.
    Someone is out there using this same tool as you(_ahem_, MUI).
-   We created two awesome channels to help you find working working opportunities(We can create more, just tell us!)
+   We created two awesome channels to help you find work opportunities(We can create more, just tell us!)
    1. 🎨 │ Show-Off
       - Show off your MUI projects!
 Get wild.
 Ask questions.
         If you have MUI related questions that is blocking you from your project, ask here.